 What for ?

-The CENTURI Master of Computational and Mathematical Biology leads to an Aix-Marseille University degree.
-With this Master degree, graduates will be well qualified to apply to the CENTURI PhD programme, join international research institutes, or join the R&D department in private companies.
+The CENTURI Master of Computational and Mathematical Biology leads to an Aix-Marseille University degree and prepares students for scientific research.
+With this Master’s degree, graduates will be qualified for international research institutes as a PhD student or a Research engineer in data analysis, biological systems modelling, analysis of interaction networks, etc.

 Computational Science Major

-This major will focus on the theoretical aspects of computer science, in order for students to master advanced and essential concepts for the modelling of natural phenomena (models of computation, complexity, dynamical systems).
-Other courses allow in parallel to develop skills in mathematics and biology.
+This major will focus on the theoretical aspects of computer science, in order for students to master advanced and essential concepts for the modelling of natural phenomena (models of computation, complexity, discrete dynamical systems).
+The formation will be completed by a minor in mathematics and biology.

-Students will be taught mathematical tools for modeling (deterministic or stochastics models, dynamical systems) or the statistical tools for interpreting biological data (statistical test, parametric estimation).
-Other courses allow in parallel to develop skills in computing and biology.
+Students of both majors will be taught mathematical tools for modelling (discrete and continuous dynamical systems) and statistical tools for interpreting biological data.
+Other courses in computing and biology will also be taught in these majors.

 Computational Biology Major